 In 2015 Andrea launched Prudent Pictures and invited her talented community to create under one roof.
-Her directorial debut, Sienna Burning, recently premiered at the Virginia Film Festival.
-Andrea's collaboration with the Sierra Club for their #SaveTheEPA campaign can be viewed on her Vimeo Page.
+Her directorial debut, Sienna Burning, premiered at the Virginia Film Festival in 2016.
+Andrea's 2017 collaboration with the Sierra Club for their #SaveTheEPA campaign can be viewed on her Vimeo Page.

-Andrea is currently directing the music video for Jamae's anthem song, Candle, about healing from domestic violence.
+Andrea recently wrote and directed the musical film for Jamae's anthem song, Candle, about healing from domestic violence.
 Following A Good Day to Die, she will direct the feature film Coach Tami, a sports drama based on Andrea's extensive experience in the world of gymnastics.